openrocket/openrocket.github.io/_tutorials/base_drag.md

 ### Conclusion

-This completes the implementation of Base Drag CP Correction.
+This completes our "optimal" implementation of Base Drag CP Correction.
 It corrects the CP while not interfering with any other flight parameters, and looks decent in 3D view.
 If and when to use it on your rockets... well, that's up to you.